Mount Vesuvius Tickets & Tours

 Note: Weather and volcanic activity may affect accessibility.
 Check the Vesuvius National Park website or local updates before your visit.

-Best time to visit: The best time to visit Mount Vesuvius is in the spring (April–June) and early autumn (September–October) when the weather is mild, skies are clear, and crowds are lighter than peak summer.
-Mornings are generally the most pleasant part of the day, with cooler air and better visibility for panoramic views over Naples and the Bay.
+Best time of the day: Mornings are generally the most pleasant part of the day, with cooler air and better visibility for panoramic views over Naples and the Bay.

-Mount Vesuvius' opening hours
+Mount Vesuvius' complete schedule

 From Naples: